-Earlier this year the University of Glasgow made several discoveries which will not only assist doctors in creating treatment strategies for patients with pancreatic cancer, but also will allow pharmaceutical companies to develop drugs to battle this most lethal of cancers.
+Earlier this year the University of Glasgow made several discoveries that will not only assist doctors in creating treatment strategies for patients with pancreatic cancer but also will allow pharmaceutical companies to develop drugs to battle this most lethal of cancers.

-Of the 4 subtypes the one that is causing the most excitement is the Immunogenic Subtype.
-Scientists have documented particular mechanisms within the Immunogenic Subtype of Pancreatic Cancer that indicate that is may be react well to various immunotherapies either on the market or in trials.
+Of the 4 subtypes, the one that is causing the most excitement is the Immunogenic Subtype.
+Scientists have documented particular mechanisms within the Immunogenic Subtype of Pancreatic Cancer that indicates that it may react well to various immunotherapies either on the market or in trials.
 To review: Immunotherapy drugs work by disrupting the ability of cancer cells to disguise themselves or hide from the body’s immune system which means the body does not try to kill them and they proliferate.
-At the same time these drugs encourage the body’s immune system to rally and begin fighting these cancerous cells.
-The pharmaceutical industry has several drugs at the ready which may hold promise such as Keytruda which is manufactured by Merck, and Opdivo which is manufactured by Bristol-Myers Squibb.
+At the same time, these drugs encourage the body’s immune system to rally and begin fighting these cancerous cells.
+The pharmaceutical industry has several drugs at the ready which may hold promises such as Keytruda which is manufactured by Merck, and Opdivo which is manufactured by Bristol-Myers Squibb.

 The hope is that by identifying the 4 pancreatic cancer subtypes, the ability to prescribe the proper treatment for that type in terms of what would be most beneficial to each individual patient will result in greater survival rates.